sarcasticadmin/systems/nix/machines/driver/README.md

 - Check to make sure the interface is actually enabled, sometimes the hardware button (F8) is disabling the wifi card.
 You can notice this in the `wpa_cli status` since it will say `DISABLE_INTERFACE`

+- pinentry is not present for the binary I was execting.
+Seems to be only ncurses pinentry is available, maybe make a new drv upstream?